Tory election win unlikely says ‘realist’ Shapps as Farage seeks to woo voters

 Labour’s shadow chancellor has suggested she could revise parts of Boris Johnson’s 2020 Brexit deal, including seeking closer alignment with EU rules in the chemicals and veterinary sectors, better touring rights for UK artists, and greater mutual recognition of qualifications for financial services workers.

-Ms Reeves said this was not an “exclusive” list, telling the Financial Times: “We would look to improve our trading relationship with Europe.
+Ms Reeves said this is not an “exclusive” list, telling the Financial Times: “We would look to improve our trading relationship with Europe.

 “I don’t think anyone voted Leave because they were not happy that chemicals regulations were the same across Europe.”